BrunoWilkinson/markdown-cv/index.md

 `Nov 2022 - Now`
 **UI Engineer, Omeda Studio, Remote**

----
 `Jul 2022 - Nov 2022`
 **Resident Game Programmer, Mastered, Remote**

 - Developed the project under the guidance of my mentor to apply industry standard practices.
-- Focus my learning on skills related to the video game industry, such as 3D maths, programming and the Unreal Engine
+- Focus my learning on skills related to the video game industry, such as 3D maths, programming and Unreal Engine.
 - Helping me with my career transition and become job ready.

----
 `May 2015 - May 2022`
 **Full Stack Web Developer, Various Comapanies and Freelance, Remote and On-Site**

-- Being involved in the decisions of the code architecture of the project.
-- Consistent code reviews of other engineers within my team.
+- Code architecture.
+- Code reviews.
-- Doing research and presenting it in a clear manner back to the team.
+- Research and presenting it.
-- Work in agile development
+- Agile development.

 <!-- ### Footer